KinleeNull/KinleeNull.github.io/docker-project/index.md

 # Installing WordPress on Windows through Docker
+###### Description: This documentation will walk you through how to install WordPress through Docker on a Windows machine.

 - Install docker desktop for Windows through this link:  https://docs.docker.com/desktop/windows/install/

 - In a terminal, cd into your Desktop (for simplicity) and make a directory (I called it docker-local-wordpress).
 Then, open that directory up in Visual Studio Code.